 Most of the ripe berries are between your knees and your shoulders allowing both children and the handicapped the ability to pick berries at our farm.
 We do allow leashed pets although we ask they please not be brought into our gift shop or blueberry fields for safety and food code reasons.
 Play area for children, picnic facilities and a gift shop.

 We ask you to please bring 5 qt ice cream buckets to pick in; as the scale that will weigh your berries when you check out will automatically deduct the weight of an ice cream bucket.
 We do provide extra containers for you to pick in at no charge if needed.
-Free coffee and samples of products we sell in our shop are available.
 We welcome you to our farm.

 Cains Orchard has a strong environmental message we wish to share with our customers.
 Our fruit is grown utilizing sustainable agriculture & incorporates integrated pest management.
 We recognize the importance of being a conscientious caretaker of the earth, its animals, plants & nature.
-Our Sommerset & Van Buren Grapes will not be available this year related to the "tough winter".
-The apple buds for 2019 have wintered well and thus far we are on track for a bountiful apple crop.
+Our Sommerset & Van Buren Grapes will be available this year and look wonderful!
+The apples look great and thus far we are on track for a bountiful apple crop.

 Our Retail/Gift Shop offers:

 - Practical to Novelty to Ethnic Kitchen Items

 - Wildflower Honey; Soup, Apple Crisp and Rice Mixes, Salsas, Endangered Species Candy bars, Fine European Chocolate bars